openbmc/phosphor-post-code-manager/README.md

-This repository is tightly coupled with [phosphor-host-postd](https://github.com/openbmc/phosphor-host-postd) OpenBMC respository which is responsible for emitting the dbus signals for every new POST Code.
+This repository is tightly coupled with [phosphor-host-postd](https://github.com/openbmc/phosphor-host-postd) OpenBMC repository which is responsible for emitting the dbus signals for every new POST Code.

 phosphor-post-code-manager is architected to look for the property changed